hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/058_maya_and_the_evolution_of_the_conception_of_god.md

 higher and higher, call them infinite or by any other name you please, even these ideas are within this Maya.
 It cannot be otherwise, and the whole of human knowledge is a generalization of this Maya trying to know it as it appears to be.
-This is the work of Nâma-Rupa — name and form.
+This is the work of Nāma-Rupa — name and form.
 Everything that has form, everything that calls up an idea in your mind, is within Maya; for everything that is bound by the laws of time, space, and causation is within Maya.